 57th One Stop Update for the Accountant in Business

-Join us for our 57th One Stop Update for the Accountant in Business conference.
+This October brings our 59th One Stop Update for the Accountant in Business conference.
 Hear leaders in your profession and technical experts offer insightful updates on global and local economics, tax, employment law, ethics, financial reporting, sustainable reporting, forecasting and much more.

-The CPD conference trusted by accountants & finance professionals for over 28 years
+The CPD conference trusted by accountants & finance professionals for nearly 30 years.

 Whether you’re an accountant or other finance professional, this conference offers comprehensive insights on the latest updates in accounting, taxation, business law, and more.